 Light and dark

-This garden design stands out for the harmonious interaction between the existing garden elements and the new ones.
-It incorporates elements of Asian garden design in it.
-The garden can be divided into two parts: The front, bright and modern part borders the living room and with its simple, linear design matches the brightly furnished interior.
-Shaped shrubs provide additional structure to this unadorned part of the garden.
+This garden design impresses with the harmonious interplay between the existing garden elements and the new ones.
+It incorporates elements of Asian garden design.
+The garden can be divided into two parts: The front, bright and modern part adjoins the living room and, with its simple, straightforward design, matches the brightly furnished interior.
+Shaped shrubs add structure to this no-frills part of the garden.
 The transition to the second, darker part of the garden is fluid, yet noticeable.
-The plain paving slabs are replaced by gravel and rustic paving, the concrete edging merges into a low natural stone wall.
+The plain paving slabs are replaced by gravel and rustic paving, while the concrete edging merges into a low natural stone wall.
 The planting becomes more Asian, the light conditions change from sunny to shady.

 Harmonious garden transformation

-The garden pond, the overgrown rock wall and the gallery in the rear garden section were existing.
-The client wanted a sunny terrace area and from this a harmonious transition into the enchanted part of the garden.
-The large trees of the adjacent forest form the protective back wall of the garden, create security and contribute significantly to the ambience.
-The newly built wooden staircase on a steel structure leads up to the gallery on the pond side, from which the garden can be overlooked and the forest entered.
-Behind the stairs is an alcove to which two steps of rough stone lead.
-The natural stone wall catches the lush greenery at the back and, together with the wooden floor, gives the niche an ambiance full of warmth and security.
-The planting in the pots looks natural and almost like a small bed.
+The garden pond, the overgrown rock face and the gallery at the back of the garden were already there.
+The client wanted a sunny terrace area and a harmonious transition from this to the enchanted part of the garden.
+The large trees of the adjacent forest form the protective back wall of the garden, create a sense of security and contribute significantly to the ambience.
+The newly built wooden staircase on a steel structure leads up to the gallery on the pond side, from where the garden can be overlooked and the forest can be entered.
+Behind the staircase is an alcove, to which two steps made of rough stone blocks lead.
+The natural stone wall catches the lush greenery behind it and, together with the wooden floor, gives the alcove an ambience full of warmth and security.
+The planting in the pots looks natural and almost like a small flower bed.

 Structured view

-Between the Japanese maples and funkias are tranquil green spaces overgrown with moss, which skillfully showcase the specimen trees and the view behind them.
+Between the Japanese maple trees and funkias are quiet, moss-covered green areas that skillfully set the scene for the solitary trees and the view behind them.
 Contrary to many garden designs, the view from this garden was not kept completely unobstructed.
-The spacing between the woody plants allowed for the creation of selected viewing windows, resulting in exciting sight lines to the lake and mountains.
+The spacing between the shrubs has made it possible to create selected viewing windows, resulting in exciting visual connections to the lake and the mountains.

 Natural stone wall as a connecting element

-The entrance of the residential house was also remodeled, but is not directly connected to the garden.
-The natural stone wall, however, is resumed both in this area and in the darker part of the garden above.
-Special attention is given to the imposing trumpet tree, which is highlighted by the rounded steps.
-The narrow recess in the natural stone wall allows the trunk to be seen from the other side as well, before walking around the wall and then admiring the tree in all its glory.
+The entrance to the house has also been redesigned, but is not directly connected to the garden.
+The natural stone wall, however, has been reinstated both in this area and in the darker part of the garden above.
+Special attention is paid to the imposing trumpet tree, which is highlighted by the rounded steps.
+The narrow recess in the natural stone wall allows a view of the trunk from the other side before you walk around the wall and marvel at the tree in all its glory.

 Planting